NicKoehler/im-not-a-bot/README.rst

     $ python bot.py

-Now you can add you bot to a supergroup and make it administrator.
+Now you can add your bot to a supergroup and make it administrator.

-**Done**, now when someone joins the group he will be restricted and prompted to press the button to confirm that he's not a bot.
+**Done**, now when someone joins the group they will be restricted and prompted to press the button to confirm that they are not a bot.